teej043/theme-mas/README.md

 1. Patternlab is configured to already have debug mode enabled.
 2. For Wordpress, you need to modify the "WP_DEBUG" to `true` on its wp_config.php file.

+### Building Patternlab

+To create a deployable instance of your Patternlab to any webhost just run `npm run build` on your terminal, the `public/` folder will be updated and is ready to be pushed or uploaded to a webhost.

+TODO:

+1. Create gulp task to deploy on Surge.sh for quick free site hosting upload.

+### Building Production for Wordpress

+TODO:

+Running `gulp build --production` will set the environment to production mode making the build system to use optimizations on the transformed source files outputted to the `assets/` folder.

+## TODOS

+1. Gulp task to deploy on Surge.sh
+2. Gulp production mode
+3. Optimization: Gulp Critical CSS Path

 ## Other Resources